jansafedcoffee/Modellierung-und-Programmierung-1/README.md

 This is a repository for my Modellierung und Programmierung (Modelling and Programming) assignments.
-Method/Variable names are in German because that is a requirement.
-(Yep.)
+Method/Variable names are German/English mixed because that is a requirement.
+(Yep.
+I know.)